aehilla/data310_spring2020/final_project.md

-### Final Project: Urban Change and Air Temperature in the Solomon Islands
+### Final Project: Impact of Urbanization on Temperature in the Solomon Islands

 ##### Due May 12